CityRelay

 Store valuables safely

 Be careful about where you put your personal items.
-In fact, if you can remove them and valuables, it would be better.
+In fact, if you can remove them along with your valuables, it would be better.
 Removing the temptation is one of the best ways to deter theft.

 Set clear house rules